 Cognitive Restructuring

-Next, we’ll address maladaptive thoughts and beliefs related to social situations.
+Next, we’ll address maladaptive thoughts and beliefs.
 This process involves recognizing automatic negative thoughts (ANTs) and cognitive distortions (e.g., mind reading, catastrophizing) and replacing them with more realistic and balanced thoughts.
 Techniques such as Socratic questioning and examining evidence are those that I commonly use to facilitate cognitive restructuring.
-Sometimes, I’ll teach relaxation techniques (e.g., deep breathing, progressive muscle relaxation), social skills training (e.g., assertiveness, conversation skills), and mindfulness-based approaches along with this step.
+Sometimes, I’ll teach relaxation techniques (e.g., deep breathing, progressive muscle relaxation), skills training (e.g., assertiveness, conversation skills), and mindfulness-based approaches along with this step.

 Exposure in CBT for Social Phobia Therapy